-Since the 2011/12 winter semester, the Bachelor of Arts programmes in Classical Philology have been available as a part-time as well as full-time course.
+Since the 2011/12 winter semester, the master’s degree in Greek and Latin Studies has also been available as a part-time as well as full-time programme.

-You do not need to provide any reasons to enrol on a part-time course.
-You may also switch from a full-time model to a part-time model in any semester’s enrolment period.
+You do not need to provide any reasons to enrol in a part-time programme.
+You may also switch from a full-time model to a part-time model during any semester’s enrolment period.
 This reduces the workload in each semester by half.

 Part-time studies are governed by the part-time study regulations (Ordnung für das Teilzeitstudium).

-For more information on studying part time, see the corresponding page on the University website.
+For more information on studying part-time, see the University’s main webpages.

 Flyer(479.8 KB, 2 pages) on single-module and part-time studies